-The new Optic Nerve Imaging device takes a 3-dimensional image of the optic nerve in the back of the eye.
+An optic nerve imaging device takes a 3-dimensional image of the optic nerve in the back of the eye.
 This is the nerve that carries vision from the eye to the brain and is the part of the eye damaged in glaucoma.
 In a matter of seconds, as many as thirty million measurements are made of the optic nerve and its surrounding structures.
 The remarkable resulting images can be used to identify glaucoma and follow known glaucoma patients.

 Drs.
-Schwartz and Weiss and many of their patients at Washington Eye Physicians & Surgeons volunteered to participate in this study.
+Schwartz and Weiss and many of their patients participated in a pioneering study at the NIH showing the importance of corneal thickness in the care of glaucoma patients.
 Corneal Pachymetry measures the thickness of the cornea which has been found to influence the accuracy of pressure measurements.
 Corneal thickness also predicts which patients with high pressure are more likely to have damage to their optic nerves.
 This painless ultrasound test takes only a few minutes for our ophthalmic technicians to perform.